 Residential or Commercial Foreclosure

-There are three main ways talking to a lawyer can help you during your foreclosure:
+There are two ways talking to a lawyer can help you during your foreclosure:

 - Loan Workouts or Mortgage Modifications

-In many instances, legal action can prevent foreclosure, but be wary of any attorney who tells you they can save your house without first knowing all the details of your case.
+In many instances, legal action can prevent foreclosure, but be wary of any attorney who tells you they can save your house or business property without first knowing all the details of your case.

 Loan Workouts/Mortgage Modification

 Do you need help working out a mortgage modification?
 A loan workout is a restructuring of your debt that could allow you to avoid foreclosure.
-At New Mexico Financial Law, I can help you negotiate with your lender to reach terms that will allow you to stay in your home.
+At New Mexico Financial and Family Law, we can help you negotiate with your lender to reach terms that will allow you to stay in your home or commercial property.
 Through a mortgage modification, you may be able to lower your monthly payments, interest rate, principal, and reduce or even eliminate late fees and other penalties.

 Unfortunately, in some cases, there is no way to stop foreclosure.
-However, an effective foreclosure defense may have the secondary benefit of getting you much needed time.
-Be that as it may, there must be some reasonable basis to defend against the foreclosure action.
+However, an effective foreclosure defense may have the secondary benefit of getting you much needed time to find an alternative living arrangement or business location.
+There must be some reasonable basis to defend against the foreclosure action.
 Because the plaintiff, the bank in most cases, has the burden of proof and there are many factual and legal issues that are presented in a foreclosure case, it is usually appropriate for an attorney to defend against a foreclosure action.
 This can buy you time to get back on your feet, find a new location for your home or business, or collect the funds necessary to reinstate the loan or reach a settlement through an agreed court order.

 Of course, no two cases are exactly alike, and these are only a few of the ways that an attorney can help you during the foreclosure process.
-I have over 20 years of court room experience, and I will fight to ensure your rights, and your home, are protected.
+We have decades of collective court room experience, and we will fight to ensure your rights, and your property, are protected.